 As head of the SBA’s Office of International Trade, Ms. Sánchez oversees a broad range of initiatives to increase exports from U.S. small businesses and support and promote new and existing U.S. small business exporters.
-Those efforts include:
+Ms. Sánchez oversees:

-- International trade finance initiatives, including a national network of U.S. Export Assistance Centers, and the Export Express, Export Working Capital and International Trade Loan programs that help increase both the number of U.S. companies accessing SBA export loan programs and financial institutions providing export financing;
+- International trade finance initiatives, including a field network of international trade finance underwriters and specialist located at U.S. Export Assistance Centers nationwide, and the Export Express, Export Working Capital and International Trade Loan programs that help increase both the number of U.S. companies accessing SBA export loan programs and financial institutions providing export financing;

 - State Trade and Export Promotion awards program supporting efforts to increase the number of U.S. small business exporters, as well as the value of current small business exports; and

 - International trade affairs, including small business advocacy, and bilateral and multilateral economic diplomacy efforts promoting the U.S. Government’s international trade policy agenda relating to small businesses.

 She also is responsible for SBA’s participation in multi-agency U.S. global export initiatives and its public-private trade finance partnerships.

 Ms. Sánchez has extensive experience in international banking, particularly in the areas of financial and strategic analysis, management and execution, and business start-up and realignment.